chrisjsewell/ipymd/README.md

 - Easy to use
 - Easy to extend

-It will build primarily on the [chemlab](http://chemlab.readthedocs.io/en/latest/) package, that is an API layer on top of OpenGL.
-It will also aim to parse data in simple formats, such as [pandas](http://pandas.pydata.org/) dataframes, which are easy to create and use independantly from this package, in order to extend its functionality.
+It builds primarily on the [chemlab](http://chemlab.readthedocs.io/en/latest/) package, that is an API layer on top of OpenGL.
+Data is parsed in standard formats, such as [pandas](http://pandas.pydata.org/) dataframes, which are easy to create and use independantly from this package, in order to extend its functionality.